IHTSDO/snomed-subontology-extraction/README.md

 - **Summary Report**: A summary of inactive and missing concepts is displayed at the end
 - **Optional Inclusion**: Use the `-include-inactive` flag to include inactive concepts in RF2 output
 - **Unified RF2 Files**: Inactive concepts are appended to the same RF2 files as active concepts (not separate files)
+- **Automatic Module Inclusion**: Modules of inactive concepts are automatically collected and included in RF2 output

 **Example Output:**
 ```